 Everyone has a time in their life when they’re questioning whether or not they need a career change.
-From the executive assistant to the CEO, the majority of people who come through a company’s door will eventually end up leaving for one reason or another.
-Even the companies with the highest retention rates, will eventually lose some of their top players.
+From the Marketing Coordinator to a Senior Manager, the reality is that the majority of people who come through a company’s door will eventually end up leaving for one reason or another.
+Even the companies with the highest retention rates will eventually lose some of their top players.

-PLEASE NOTE: The following three signs of role restlessness can also indicate challenges unrelated to work.
+Please note: The following signs of role restlessness can also indicate challenges unrelated to work.
 A sudden drop in productivity and change in attitude can signal underlying personal circumstances.
-If you notice this shift in behaviour it may we worth scheduling in an informal 1 to 1 with the employee to check-in.
-If someone is struggling, it’s part of your role as a people manager to ensure they’re okay and can receive the right sort of support.
+If you notice this shift in behaviour, it may be worth scheduling an informal one on one session with the employee to check-in.
+If someone is struggling, it’s part of your role as a people manager to ensure they’re okay and provide support.

 1. They’re less productive than usual

-Feeling like you have no room to grow within a company can feel stifling.
-Especially to the professional goals that an employee may have set out for themselves and their career.
-If the work that your employee is doing becomes static or repetitive, they can only spend so long in that role before being unmotivated or restless.
-On top of being less productive, you may notice that they’re missing deadlines more often, submitting subpar work, and have little concern about either.
+On top of being less productive, one tell-tale sign that your employee is outgrowing their role, is that you may notice they’re missing deadlines more often, submitting subpar work and have little concern about either.
 Chronic boredom may be a reason that your employee is being less productive.
 Boredom can be a sign that they need something more to get them engaged during the working day.

 2. They no longer take initiative

-You have an employee who usually always volunteer suggestions, take risks, or initiates change within the company or their team.
+You have an employee who always volunteers suggestions, takes risks, or initiates change within the company or their team.
 They’re one of your star players for coming up with innovative solutions.
-But recently, you’ve noticed that they’ve stepped away from doing this, and have started to go through the motions of their to-do list, rather than coming up with any new ideas.
+But recently, you’ve noticed that they’ve started to go through the motions of their to-do list, rather than coming up with any new ideas.
 Consider this an early red flag.

 Just because someone is great at their job doesn’t mean they love what they do.
 Leaders often make the mistake of assuming that good performance means their employees are happy in their roles.
 While they’re not wrong to do so, they should always dig deeper to find out where each person’s passion truly lies.